-- 5.4 Supporting documents, including the objective proof that compensation due to injured parties has been paid, shall be sent promptly on demand but without delay to the reimbursement. - 5.4 Supporting documentation, including proof of payment, shall not form part of the demand for reimbursement.
-The Bureau demanding the reimbursement is obliged to communicate such documentation promptly, if requested by the other party to do so.
-However, reimbursement is not conditional on submission of this documentation.
+- 5.3 Under no circumstances shall demands for reimbursement include payments for fines, bail bonds or other financial penalties imposed upon an insured which are not covered by insurance against civil liability in respect of the use of motor vehicles in the country of accident. - 5.3 Sums disbursed for the payment of financial sanctions levied against an Insured and which are not covered by motor third party liability insurance in the country of accident are not recoverable under the Internal Regulations and therefore may not be included in any demand for reimbursement. - 5.4 Unless already provided, supporting documents, including the objective proof that compensation due to injured parties has been paid (or blocked/deposited due to pending court proceedings)41, shall be sent promptly on demand but without delay to the reimbursement. - Notwithstanding Article 3.2bis, supporting documentation, including proof of payment, need not form part of the demand for reimbursement.
+However, when requested by the other party, the Bureau requesting the reimbursement shall send the relevant documentation promptly.
+Nonetheless, reimbursement is not conditional on submission of this documentation.
 Delayed delivery of the supporting documentation neither suspends nor terminates the period of time allowed for reimbursement on the expiry of which interest becomes payable.

-If the Guarantor Bureaux request proof of payment by the Bureau of the country of accident, it can be provided by any means.
+If the guaranteeing Bureau requests proof of payment by the Bureau of the country of accident, it can be provided by any means.
 For example by producing one of the following documents:

-- a copy of the remittance advice/cheque or an order to transfer; - the words "paid on..." on an order for payment or invoice; - a cash-on-delivery receipt or certificate; - a receipt; - a computer print-out or copy of the computer screen form, or even, the proof of tele-transmission between the handling entity and the recipient of the money38.
+- a copy of the remittance advice/cheque or an order to transfer; - the words "paid on..." on an order for payment or invoice; - a cash-on-delivery receipt or certificate; - a receipt; - a computer print-out or copy of the computer screen form, or even, the proof of tele-transmission between the handling entity and the recipient of the money42.

-5.5 Reimbursement of all sums cited in Articles 5.1.1 and 5.1.2 above may be claimed in accordance with the conditions set out in this article notwithstanding that the Bureau may not have settled all claims arising out of the same accident.
+5.5 Reimbursement of all sums cited in Articles 5.1.1 and 5.1.2 above may be claimed in accordance with

+$^{^{\}rm 40}$ 2006 - General Assembly, Decision N° 1 - Means of Payment the conditions set out in this article notwithstanding that the Bureau may not have settled all claims arising out of the same accident.
 The handling fee provided for under Article 5.1.3 above may also be claimed if the principal sum which is the subject of the reimbursement is in excess of the amount fixed by the Council of Bureaux.